 Bake for about 30 minutes (about an hour for whole sweet potatoes) or until easily pierced with a fork.

 Meanwhile, add the corn to a skillet and cook over medium heat, letting it brown slightly.
 Alternatively, you can buy fire roasted corn and skip this step entirely.

 In the same pan, add the chopped onion and minced garlic and saute with 1 tbsp olive oil until the onion is translucent and very fragrant.

 Add all remaining ingredients to the pan and let cook for about 5-10 minutes.
 Taste and adjust seasonings as desired.
 Make the Mexican quinoa filling more spicy by adding a chopped jalapeno, cayenne pepper, or extra hot sauce.

 When the potatoes are done, use a fork to gently mash the inside and then divide the filling among each of the potatoes.
 Top with guacamole and fresh cilantro.

 - Follow this guide on how to make the perfect quinoa!
 This recipe calls for cooked quinoa and this guide will help you make it perfectly.

-- Once prepared, these Mexican sweet potatoes will store in the fridge for about 3-5 days.
+- Once prepared, these vegan stuffed sweet potatoes will store in the fridge for about 3-5 days.
 If making for meal prep, I suggest storing the sweet potatoes and quinoa separately for best results.